ontoportal/documentation/docs/_steps/registration.md

 ## Obtaining and entering the license certificate

-You can visit the <a href="https://license.ontoportal.org">License Registration page</a>
+You can visit the <a href="https://license.ontoportal.org">License Registration site</a>
 to see the status of your license request(s), or to copy the issued license certificate.
-The page will show all the licenses issued for your BioPortal account, including licenses that are expired.
+The page will show all the licenses issued under your BioPortal account name, including licenses that are expired.
 The sorting and filtering controls let you find the most recent licenses, or only approved or pending license requests.

 Find the row that corresponds to your Appliance ID.
 If the license request is approved, you will be able to view the license certificate.
-Copy the license certificate using the Copy button or text copy.
+Copy the license certificate using the Copy button, or select and copy the text using your computer's Copy command.

 Go the Administrative page of your Virtual Appliance.
 Click on the Licenses tab, and click on the Renew License button.